BlueOcean unveils sentiment analytics API for tracking brands

 There is no shortage of platforms for running sentiment analytics applications on the market.
 But organizations need to determine to what degree they prefer to deploy and maintain their own sentiment analytics platform versus consuming analytics as a service provided by an external service provider.
 The research firm Industry Research recently predicted that the global sentiment analytics market size will drive $6.35 billion in revenue by 2027, up from $3.7 billion in 2020 for a 7.9% compound annual growth rate.

-These days, each brand has a distinct personality that organizations have spent millions, sometimes even billions, carefully cultivating and jealously guard.
+These days, each brand has a distinct personality that organizations have spent millions, sometimes even billions, carefully cultivating and guard jealously.
 And in a world where opinions expressed online can create a crisis for a company seemingly overnight, there’s a clear need to proactively engage critical commentary ahead of any firestorm.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: